OpenEvalProject/evals/manuscripts/elife-60637/v2/manuscript.md

 ## Abstract

-It is being increasingly appreciated that the immunomodulatory functions of PARP1 inhibitors (PARPi) underlie their clinical activities in various BRCA -mutated tumors.
+It is being increasingly appreciated that the immunomodulatory functions of PARP1 inhibitors (PARPi) underlie their clinical activities in various BRCA-mutated tumors.
 PARPi possess both PARP1 inhibition and PARP1 trapping activities.
 The relative contribution of these two mechanisms toward PARPi-induced innate immune signaling, however, is poorly understood.
 We find that the presence of the PARP1 protein with uncompromised DNA-binding activities is required for PARPi-induced innate immune response.
 The activation of cGAS-STING signaling induced by various PARPi closely depends on their PARP1 trapping activities.
 Finally, we show that a small molecule PARP1 degrader blocks the enzymatic activity of PARP1 without eliciting PARP1 trapping or cGAS-STING activation.
 Our findings thus identify PARP1 trapping as a major contributor of the immunomodulatory functions of PARPi.
 Although PARPi-induced innate immunity is highly desirable in human malignancies, the ability of ‘non-trapping’ PARP1 degraders to avoid the activation of innate immune response could be useful in non-oncological diseases.

 ## Introduction